 It should be noted that the JCRA has not decided that it is minded to revoke the CMJ recommendation but, should it be minded to do so, it fully intends to write to CMJ indicating any preliminary view which it has reached and set out the reasons for that view in sufficient detail as will enable CMJ to respond.
-CMJ will be given the opportunity to seek to persuade the JCRA to maintain the recommendation, as required by the Royal Court's judgement.
+CMJ will be given the opportunity to seek to persuade the JCRA to maintain the recommendation, as required by the Royal Court and set out in its judgment.